earthly/earthly/docs/examples/go.md

 The `SAVE ARTIFACT` line is necessary to inform Earthly that the resulting file `go-example` is important to us.
 This will output the file in a local directory at `build/go-example`.

-To execute the build, we can run `earth +build`:
+To execute the build, we can run `earthly +build`:

 ```
-~/workspace/earthly/examples/go ❯ earth +build
+~/workspace/earthly/examples/go ❯ earthly +build
 buildkitd | Found buildkit daemon as docker container (earthly-buildkitd)
 context | --> local context .
 +base | --> FROM golang:1.13-alpine3.11